Real-Time Operator Takeover for Visuomotor Diffusion Policy Training: Experiments

-\section{Experimental Setup}

-Our primary goal is to investigate whether training visuomotor policies using real-time operator takeover leads to improved task performance.
+The primary goal of our experiments is to evaluate whether real-time operator takeover improves visuomotor policy performance across three tasks involving granular, rigid, and deformable objects using two robot setups.

+\subsection{Experimental Setup}

+The first setup involves a Franka Emika Panda robot with an Orbbec Femto Bolt RGB camera mounted on the end effector.
+The second involves a Ufactory Lite6 with an OAK-D Pro W RGB end-effector camera and an Orbbec Femto Bolt RGB-D scene camera.
+We evaluate \textit{Rice Scooping} on the Franka using only end-effector observations, and \textit{Pen-in-box} and \textit{Trousers Folding} on the Lite6 using both end-effector and scene observations (separately), allowing us to assess the effect of different camera views on task performance and on the takeover paradigm.
+The tasks and success criteria are described below.

-We evaluate this through a cyclic rice scooping task, as shown in Fig.~\ref{fig:fig1}.
-The objective is to scoop rice from the bowl on the left (positioned in the white rectangle) and deposit it into the bowl on the right (which can be placed anywhere within its respective rectangle).
-To address the cyclic nature of the task, the initial demonstrations are designed to start and end at approximately the same position after successfully completing one scoop.
+\textbf{Rice Scooping}: The goal of the task is to transfer as much rice (measured in grams) as possible from a full bowl to an empty bowl within $45$ seconds.
+The receiving bowl can be placed anywhere within a predefined rectangular region.
+Performance is evaluated by the amount of rice deposited in the target bowl.
+Because the task is cyclic, the initial demonstrations are designed to start and end at approximately the same pose after one successful scoop.

+\textbf{Pen-in-box}: The task is to pick up a randomly placed pen and place it into a cardboard box at a fixed location.
+A trial is counted as successful if the pen lands inside or remains on top of the box, without the pen being dropped or the box being moved significantly.

+\textbf{Trousers Folding}: The task is to fold both trouser legs over the waist through two consecutive pick-and-place actions.
+Performance is scored per trial, with each fold contributing up to $0.5$: $0.25$ for a successful pick, requiring a stable grasp until the placement phase, and $0.25$ for a successful place, for a maximum total score of $1.0$.